chanced/jsonpointer/README.md

     r := Root{ Nested: Nested{ Str: "nested str" }}

-    // jsonpointer.JSONPointer is a string type so if you have a properly
+    // jsonpointer.Pointer is a string type so if you have a properly
     // formatted json pointer then you can simply convert it:
-    //  ptr := jsonpointer.JSONPointer(myPointer)
+    //  ptr := jsonpointer.Pointer(myPointer)
     //  err := ptr.Validate()

     // Note: jsonpointer.New encodes each token's value.